intel-analytics/ipex-llm/docker/llm/inference/cpu/docker/README.md

 After the container is booted, you could get into the container through `docker exec`.

-To run inference using `BigDL-LLM` using cpu, you could refer to this [documentation](https://github.com/intel-analytics/BigDL/tree/main/python/llm#cpu-int4).
+To run inference using `IPEX-LLM` using cpu, you could refer to this [documentation](https://github.com/intel-analytics/IPEX-LLM/tree/main/python/llm#cpu-int4).

 ### Use chat.py